SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 xᵢ -= g(xᵢ)/ForwardDiff.derivative(g, xᵢ)
 ```

 Note that we can get the derivative for `f` from automatic differentiation using `ForwardDiff.derivative` (or using `ForwardDiff.jacobian` for a system of equations).
 To solve for a series of time steps, we can simply update `x` and run again for each time step `Δt`.
+This is a simple form of the Implicit/Backwards Euler method.

 ```@example l1
 tol = 1e-3